-Services that are covered for you What you must pay when you get these services in-network and out-of-network ☐ Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient Mental Health Care. ☐ X-rays and other radiology services billed by the hospital Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ Medical supplies such as splints and casts Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies. ☐ Certain screenings and preventive services Please refer to the benefits preceded by the "Apple" icon.
-Certain drugs and biologicals that you can't give yourself Please refer to Medicare Part B Prescription Drugs. ☐ Services performed at an outpatient clinic Please refer to Physician/ Practitioner Services, Including Doctor's Office Visits. □ Outpatient surgery or observation Please refer to Outpatient Surgery and Other Medical Services Provided at Hospital
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Laboratory and diagnostic tests billed by the hospital Please refer to Outpatient diagnostic tests and therapeutic services and supplies. ☐Mental health care, including care in a partial- hospitalization program, if a doctor certifies that inpatient treatment would be required without it Please refer to Outpatient mental health care. □X-rays and other radiology services billed by the hospital Please refer to Outpatient diagnostic tests and therapeutic services and supplies. □Medical supplies such as splints and casts Please refer to Outpatient diagnostic tests and therapeutic services and supplies.
+Certain screenings and preventive services Please refer to the benefits preceded by the "Apple" icon.
+Certain drugs and biologicals that you can't give yourself (Note: Self-administered drugs in an outpatient hospital are not usually covered under your Part B prescription drug benefit.
+Under certain circumstances, they may be covered under your Part D prescription drug benefit.
+For more information on Part D payment requests, see Chapter 7 Section 2.)
+Please refer to Medicare Part B prescription drugs.
+Services performed at an outpatient clinic Please refer to Physician/ practitioner services, including doctor's office visits.